vision-zjweu/compv.github.io/docs/hw4.md

     For including code, **do not use screenshots**.
 Generate a PDF using a [tool like this](https://www.i2pdf.com/source-code-to-pdf){:target="_blank"} or using this [Overleaf LaTeX template](https://www.overleaf.com/read/wbpyympmgfkf#bac472){:target="_blank"}.
 If this PDF contains only code, be sure to append it to the end of your report and match the questions carefully on Gradescope.

+    For `.ipynb` notebooks in your local system you may refer to this [post](https://saturncloud.io/blog/how-to-convert-ipynb-to-pdf-in-jupyter-notebook/) to convert your notebook to a pdf using `nbconvert`.
+For Google-Colab users, you may use this code snippet as the final cell to download your notebooks as pdf's.

+    ```python
+    # generate pdf
+    # 1. Find the path to your notebook in your google drive.
+    # 2. Please provide the full path of the notebook file below.

+    # Important: make sure that your file name does not contain spaces!

+    # Syntax:
+    # notebookpath = '/content/drive/MyDrive/HW4/notebook.ipynb'
+    #
+    import os
+    from google.colab import drive
+    from google.colab import files

+    drive_mount_point = '/content/drive/'
+    drive.mount(drive_mount_point)

+    notebookpath = '<notebook_path>'
+    file_name = notebookpath.split('/')[-1]
+    get_ipython().system("apt update && apt install texlive-xetex texlive-fonts-recommended texlive-generic-recommended")
+    get_ipython().system("jupyter nbconvert --to PDF {}".format(notebookpath.replace(' ', '\\ ')))
+    files.download(notebookpath.split('.')[0]+'.pdf')
+    # PDF will be downloaded in the same directory as the notebook, with the same name.
+    ```

 ### Python Environment

 <!-- The autograder uses Python 3.7.
 Consider referring to the [Python standard library docs](https://docs.python.org/3.7/library/index.html){:target="_blank"} when you have questions about Python utilties. -->